olpotkin/Lidar-Obstacle-Detection/README.md

 ## Approach

-This project is aimed to show basic scenarios for processing point clouds to detect obstacles, and use it to detect car and trucks on a narrow street using Lidar.
+This project is aimed to show basic scenarios for processing point clouds to detect the obstacles, and use it to detect cars and trucks on a narrow street using Lidar data.

-The detection pipeline includes the following steps:
+### The detection pipeline includes the following steps:

 **Step 1:** Load PCD data from file